 Here in the United States, our veterans and their families have made tremendous sacrifices.
 And at Hilton, we’re committed to ensuring they have a great career when they return home from service.

-In 2013, Hilton launched Operation: Opportunity with a commitment to hire 10,000 veterans and military spouses by 2018.
-We proudly accomplished that goal two years ahead of schedule and are now committed to employing an additional 20,000 military hires by the end of 2020.
+In August 2013, Hilton launched Operation: Opportunity with a commitment to hire 10,000 Veterans and Military Spouses by 2018.
+We have now made over 30,000 military hires and have committed to an additional 25,000 Veterans, spouses and caregivers by the end of 2025.